blt950/vPilot-Pushover/README.md

 ### [RelayRadio]
 `Enabled` = Whether or not to relay radio messages to Pushover.
 Only sends radio messages meant for your callsign, e.g. ATC writing to you on text.
 Set to `true` or `false`

+## Contribution

+Feel free to contribute by creating pull requests or issues!